 Daewoo Passenger Cars

-Use this as a guide to your replacement Daewoo engine or gearbox & contact us.
+Use this as a guide to your replacement Daewoo engine, gearbox or diff & contact us.

 |MODEL||YEAR||ENGINE CODE||CC||CYL||REMARKS||GEARBOX – Manual||GEARBOX – Automatic||DRIVE|

 Automakers put smartphones to work in your car

 There’s a new information display going into many cars, and it fits in the palm of your hand.